View on GitHub

 categories Social Optional List(String) max 4 Pass array of strings to API, returned as array of strings form API

-name Descriptive Mandatory String max 255
+name Descriptive Mandatory String max 255 Full-text indexed, title

 creators Descriptive Mandatory List(pair) max 255 Pass array of pair objects (name, identifier) to API